-The first women were employed in Domnarvets Ironworks.
+The first women were employed at the Domnarvets Ironworks in Borlänge.

-Government decision made to construct the Tackjärnverk (Pig iron works) in Luleå.
-The two furnaces became operational in 1943-45.
+Government decision to begin making pig iron in Luleå.
+The two furnaces were brought into use in 1943-1945.

 Some operations at the Domarvet Ironworks in Borlänge were discontinued due to shortages of raw materials during the war.

-A new quarto type of sheet was in use at the Domarvet Ironworks in Borlänge, which is now producing 200,000 tons per year.
+A new type of heavy plate was in use at the Domarvet Ironworks in Borlänge, which is now producing 200,000 tonnes per year.

-The annual production was down to 21,000 tons.
+The annual production was down to 21,000 tonnes.
 The aftermath of the first world war and the subsequent recession hit the Domnarvet Ironworks hard.

-1914-1919 The first plant is built with blast-furnaces, coke plants, power stations, mechanical workshops, marinas, offices and housing is built between 1914-1919.
+The first plant in Oxelösund is built with blast furnaces, coke plants, power stations, mechanical workshops, marinas, offices and housing is built between 1914-1919.